brown-uk/dict_uk/distr/hunspell/header/README_uk_UA.txt

-This is Ukrainian spelling dictionary for myspell & hunspell version 4.3.9
+This is Ukrainian spelling dictionary for myspell & hunspell

 This dictionary based on spell-uk project http://